ros2-forest/forest/docs/setup_guide/README.md

 download a PYNQ image, pass it to your SD Card, and you are done!
 Refer to the instructions [here](http://www.pynq.io/board.html) and [here](https://pynq.readthedocs.io/en/v2.5/getting_started.html) for the supported boards.

 If you are not using one of these boards, you will need to build PYNQ yourself.
-This was the case for me, as I have a Digilent Zybo Z7-20.
 In this case, you can refer to [this tutorial](https://wasa-labo.com/wp/?p=612) (In Japanese, but Google Translate worked well), while keeping in mind a few differences for the PYNQ 2.5 version:

 1. Need Ubuntu 18.04, Vivado 2019.1, Petalinux 2019.1.
 No need for SDx

-2. At the step of running make, there are two additional switches I found useful:
+2. At the step of running make, there are two additional useful switches:

 - PREBUILT allows you to specify a pre-built image for the rootfs (board-agnostic step), which saves time.
 The v2.5 pre-built image for 32-bit ARM can be downloaded [here](http://bit.ly/33fftBw)